MicheleDifronzo/Parallel_Bus_two_FPGAs/ReadMe.md

 ## Source files

-Currently it is provided  the VIVADO prject namely  FPGA1.
+Currently the FPGA1 top level design with correlated files has been provided here.
+The design is the same for each communicating device.